defectiveturrent/climbu/doc/get started.rst

    >>> f 1 2
    3

 Since you declared the variable, you can change its value without using the keyword __var__.
-You can
+You can also change their values with no cares about its type.